access an educated and skilled labor force

 Costa Rica’s Story

 Companies involved in pharmaceutical manufacturing in Costa Rica employ approximately 3,500 direct labor employees.
-Of 6,300 pharmaceuticals that are registered in the country, 1,400 are produced locally.
-One percent of these products represent diagnostic reagents and vaccines, forty-three percent are made up of antiserums, and fifty-six percent of pharmaceutical manufacturing in Costa Rica consists of prescription drugs.
+Of the 6,300 pharmaceutical items that are registered in the country, 1,400 are produced locally.
+One percent of these products represent diagnostic reagents and vaccines, forty-three percent are made up of antiserums, and fifty-six percent of pharmaceutical manufacturing in Costa Rica consists of the production of prescription drugs.

 - Aspen Pharma